HackYourFuture/Assignments/README.md

 - Installs required software dependencies from the Internet.
 - Sets up folders and files used to track your progress.
-- Compiles system information and writes the result to `sysinfo.json`.
-This information can help to track problems with your computer setup when asking others (mentors or students) for (online) help.

 ## VSCode